FutureMindsTeam/starklotto/.github/issue_template.md

-## Issue Overview
+## ✨ Issue Request

-Provide a brief summary of the issue, including the motivation for addressing it, the problems it presents, and any features required to resolve it.

-## Proposed Solutions or Ideas

-Outline your proposed solution or share any ideas you have for discussing or resolving the issue.
+## 📌 Description
+Provide a clear and concise description of the issue.

+## 🛠️ Steps to Reproduce (if applicable)
+1. 🔹 Step 1
+2. 🔹 Step 2
+3. 🔹 Step 3

+## 🖼️ Screenshots (if applicable)
+Attach screenshots or videos to illustrate the issue.

+## 🎯 Expected Behavior
+Describe what you expected to happen.

+## 🚀 Suggested Solution / Feature Request
+If applicable, suggest how to fix the issue or describe a feature improvement.

+## 📌 Additional Notes
+Any extra details or relevant information.